jagrvargen/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 10.
 Displays the result of BREATH to the power of LOVE.

 Script 11.
 Converts the variable BINARY from binary to decimal.

+Script 12.
+Prints all possible combinationas of two letters except oo.